AndroidLord/AndroidLord/README.md

 Greetings!
 I'm Shubham Singh Bisht, an avid software developer with expertise in Android, Java, and backend technologies.
 I craft user-friendly mobile apps and robust APIs, always aiming to create solutions that positively impact users' lives.

-- 🌱 I'm currently exploring Machine Learning
+- 💬 Ask me about anything, I am happy to help.
-- 💬 Ask me about Java, Spring Boot, Android Development
+- 🌱 Fun Fact: I'm fascinated by Artifical Intelligence.
 - 📫 How to reach me: shubhambisht965@gmail.com or [LinkedIn](https://www.linkedin.com/in/shubhambisht-dev/)

 ## 🛠️ Tech Stack